 To explain the food system's elements in a little greater detail, here are a couple of great infographics from Nourish, an initiative focused on food system education.
 While local and industrial food systems don't always follow the patterns below, these infographics are useful for considering some of the differences we see in how food gets to our plate (and to the landfill).

 Here's another great infographic, produced during a conference held by the Vermont Sustainable Jobs Fund.
 This one shows just a couple of the additional layers we try to think about when we think systemically about the food system.
 When you start to dig in, you realize how many diverse elements influence our food system - and how many things are influenced by the food we choose to eat!

 Things get more complex from here!
-Local isn't always better (take, for example, a local producer who doesn't take good care of the land or treats his/her employees poorly) and global doesn't always mean bad (we're probably never going to be able to grow coffee in Montana!), which illustrates the importance of knowing your farmer and getting to know where your food comes from.
+Local isn't always better (take, for example, a local producer who doesn't take good care of the land or treats his/her employees poorly) and global doesn't always mean bad (such as examples of great, fair trade, environmentally friendly coffee cooperatives), which illustrates the importance of knowing your farmer and getting to know where your food comes from.

 We don't expect anyone to be a perfect food citizen (thank goodness - we give ourselves some flexibility too!), but the more we can know about what we're eating, the better decisions we can make - for ourselves, for our communities, for our environment, and for our future.